 Electrical systems in homes cause 51,000 fires each year, mostly due to faulty or old wiring and circuit overload.
 Tiny homes that move have an additional concern – your home is basically in an earthquake zone!
 Every time you move your rig, you’re subjecting all the parts within it to movement and friction.
 While you can plan and build accordingly, there are things you can’t always prepare for or foresee.
 Movement can cause wires to jiggle loose or rub repeatedly against nearby objects, wearing through the protective coatings.

 Further, solar energy comes with an array of components – panels, wires, inverters, charge controllers, and more.
 Malfunctions and overloads happen.
 We personally had an issue with one of our wires that could have easily led to a fire.
 While appropriately gauged, for some reason it began to melt.
-We caught it in time and traded it out for heavier duty wire, but it goes to show that even with a properly built system, sometimes things go wrong.
+We caught it in time and traded it out for heavier-duty wire, but it goes to show that even with a properly built system, sometimes things go wrong.

 A HOME WITH AN ENGINE

 This is definitely a problem that stick-built homeowners don’t have to worry about.
 Tiny homes on wheels are built over a gas tank and an engine, meaning they also have to worry about a fire originating in their engine compartment.
 A car fire, essentially.
-As a matter of fact, one of the fires we saw this last year included one that engulfed the home after the engine caught fire while driving.
+As a matter of fact, one of the fires we saw this last year included one that engulfed a home after the engine caught fire while driving.

 FIRE SAFETY STEPS TINY HOMEOWNERS CAN TAKE